 3. All reply papers must be filed and served at least two (2) court days before the time appointed for the hearing.

 D. Time for Service of Motion to Suppress Evidence.
-All motions to suppress evidence shall be filed, served and heard in accordance with Welfare & Institutions Code § 700.1.
-Unless a different briefing schedule is set by the Court:
+Motions to suppress evidence shall be filed, served and heard in accordance with Welfare & Institutions Code § 700.1, unless a different briefing schedule is set by the Court.